Setup for examples

 )

-replace_table() collects the transformed data into R and rewrites the table, which is exactly right for schema changes but wasteful for touching three rows in a million-row table.
+replace_table() collects the transformed data into R and rewrites the table – the right tool for a bulk rewrite, wasteful for touching three rows in a million-row table, and unnecessary for pure schema changes now that the in-place functions above exist.

 Whichever style you use, wrap related modifications in with_transaction().
 All changes inside the transaction become one snapshot, and you can attach an author and commit message for the audit trail – valuable in any setting and essential for GxP/21 CFR Part 11 work: